ApsidD/image-format-converter/README.md

 No Python installation required - just download and run!

+> **⚠️ Security Warning Notice**: Your browser or Windows may show security warnings because this app isn't code-signed (code signing certificates cost $100-400/year).
+This is normal for free open-source software.
+The source code is fully available for review in this repository.
+If you see warnings:
+> - **Windows/Browser**: Click "Keep" or "Download anyway"
+> - **macOS**: Right-click the app → "Open" (first time only)
+> - **Linux**: Run `chmod +x ImageFormatConverter-Linux` to make it executable

 ## Features

 - **Multiple Format Support**: Convert between JPEG, PNG, BMP, TIFF, WEBP, and GIF